 agent-run is a small launcher for coding agents.

-It keeps provider settings in one place, then starts a target agent with temporary runtime config instead of asking you to manually rewrite per-agent config files every time.
+It keeps provider settings in one place, then adapts them for each target agent instead of asking you to manually rewrite per-agent config files every time.

 Current focus: